BestBuyAPIs/api-documentation/source/includes/products/_offers-and-deals.md

 ## Offers and Deals
 The Best Buy offer attributes provide a comprehensive view into the deals at Best Buy.
-This includes what is in our Sunday circular (also available online), our "Deal of the Day" and other special offers like "Free Shipping on Orders $35 and Up".
+This includes what is in our Sunday circular (also available online), our "Deal of the Day" and other special offers like "Free Shipping on Orders $35 and Up."
 Each offer will contain a description of the offer and a link to the offer on **BESTBUY.COM** where applicable.
 Offer information is grouped together in a collection.
 Each product can have one or more offers associated to it.

 *NOTE: Offers are updated on a daily basis.
 Offers are subject to change and applicability will be determined at checkout.*